jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 As per Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), it contains sources and javadoc for IDE only, but no data on how to build: where to get the release source?
 What precise command to launch?
 What are the prerequisites (minimum JDK version, ...)?

-**Reproducible Central** project is about rebuilding and checking how the output matches reference in the Central Repository: we need to write instructions on rebuilding and automate the rebuild.
+**Reproducible Central** project is about rebuilding and checking how the output matches reference in the Central Repository, we need to:
+1. **write instructions on rebuilding**,
+2. automate the rebuild,
+3. automate the comparison of rebuild output against reference output available in Central Repository.

 # Format